 Rather than be discouraged by an ugly pen mark, pencil marks can be erased.
 Even through the ten or more years that we've been doing this, the pencil marks remain legible, so using pencil has been very helpful.

-If you need to preserve a child's work for longer than high school, consider photo copying it as for college.
+If you need to preserve a child's work for longer than high school, consider photo copying it as for their college history courses.

 Use manuscript print.
-Manuscript handwriting is easier to keep neat on a timeline as with creating maps.
+Manuscript handwriting is easier to keep neat on a timeline like it is for creating maps.